danielhkuo/walpurgisbot-v2/README.md

 This project is meticulously guided by four fundamental principles, ensuring a robust, maintainable, and high-performance archiving solution.

 1.  **Unyielding Reliability**: The bot's primary function—archiving critical data—demands absolute reliability.
 This is achieved through:
-    *   **Transactional Database Operations**: Ensuring all-or-nothing data writes, preventing partial or corrupted entries.
+    *   **Transactional Database Operations**: Ensuring all-or-nothing data writes with `better-sqlite3`, preventing partial or corrupted entries.
     *   **Runtime Data Validation**: Employing **Zod** for strict schema validation of all incoming and outgoing data, catching errors early.
     *   **Structured Logging**: Utilizing **Pino** for comprehensive, context-rich logging, crucial for debugging and operational monitoring.
+    *   **Robust State Management**: The `ArchiveSessionManager` and `NotificationService` are designed to survive bot restarts and handle missed events.

 2.  **Developer-First Maintainability**: A clean, understandable codebase is paramount for long-term sustainability and collaborative development.
 This is fostered by:
     *   **Strict TypeScript Type Safety**: Eliminating entire classes of bugs at compile time and providing excellent autocompletion.
-    *   **Dependency Injection (DI)**: Decoupling components like the database repository and session manager for easier testing, mocking, and isolated development.
+    *   **Dependency Injection (DI)**: Decoupling components like database repositories and stateful services for easier testing, mocking, and isolated development.
     *   **Logical Project Structure**: A clear directory and file organization that naturally guides developers to relevant code.

 3.  **Engineered for Scalability**: The architecture is designed to gracefully handle growth.
 This is enabled by:
     *   **Normalized Database Schema**: Efficiently handles varying numbers of media attachments per post without requiring schema changes.
-    *   **Modular Handlers**: New features can be added cleanly as isolated modules, minimizing side effects and complexity.
+    *   **Modular Handlers**: New features can be added cleanly as isolated command, event, or service modules, minimizing side effects and complexity.

 4.  **Extreme Performance**: Delivering a fast and responsive user experience is a core objective.
 This is achieved by:
     *   **Bun Runtime**: Leveraging Bun's unparalleled speed for execution and I/O operations.
-    *   **High-Performance Database Driver**: Utilizing `better-sqlite3` for native-level SQLite interactions, ensuring minimal overhead.
+    *   **High-Performance Database Driver**: Utilizing `better-sqlite3`'s prepared statements and synchronous API for native-level SQLite interactions, ensuring minimal overhead.
+    *   **Efficient I/O**: Using Node.js streams for large file operations like `/export` to minimize memory consumption.

 ### Project Structure
 The project is organized with a strict separation of concerns, making navigation and understanding intuitive: